Does coconut water help with high blood pressure?

 What is coconut water?

-Do not confuse coconut water with coconut milk.
-Coconut milk is made from the grated flesh of ripe coconuts; it is white, creamy and contains much more fat than coconut water, which is low in calories and fat.
+Don't confuse coconut water with coconut milk.
+Coconut milk is made from the grated flesh of ripe nuts; it is white, creamy and contains significantly more fat than the low-calorie, low-fat coconut water.

 Coconut water is said to be rich in minerals, vitamins, antioxidants and trace elements.
-In tropical countries it is therefore used to treat dehydrationfor example with diarrheal illnesses or overheating.
-However, it cannot be called isotonicas many advertisements claimbecause its sodium content is too low.
+In tropical countries it is therefore also used to treat fluid loss for example with diarrhea or overheating.
+However, despite common advertising claims, it cannot be called isotonic because its sodium content is too low.

 How does coconut water affect blood pressure?

-In a small 2005 study, Indian researchers measured the blood pressure of 28 people with high blood pressure.
+In a small 2005 study, Indian researchers monitored the blood pressure of 28 participants with high blood pressure.
 They were divided into four groups.
-The first group received plain water, the second group drank coconut water, a third group received mauby (a soft drink made from the bark of the mauby tree), and the fourth group drank a mix of coconut water and mauby.
+The first group received plain water, the second group drank coconut water, a third group had mauby (a soft drink made from the bark of the mauby tree), and the fourth group drank a mix of coconut water and mauby.

-The average systolic and average diastolic blood pressure values decreased over the two-week observation period in all three comparison groups.
-Systolic pressure decreased most in the coconut water group, and diastolic pressure decreased most in the group that received the mixed drink.
+The average systolic and average diastolic blood pressure decreased over the two-week observation period in all three comparison groups.
+Systolic pressure fell most in the coconut water group, and diastolic pressure fell most in the group that received the mixed drink.

-However, the significance of this study is limited due to the small number of participants and the short observation period.
-Coconut water may have an interesting mineral composition, but its effect on blood pressure is uncertain and not well supported by evidence.
+However, the study's significance is limited due to the small number of participants and the short observation period.
+Coconut water may have an interesting mix of minerals.
+Its effect on blood pressure is, however, quite uncertain and not well supported by evidence.

-In our regions, coconut water is more of a trendy drink than an effective food for treating high blood pressure.
+In this part of the world, coconut water should be regarded more as a trendy drink than as an effective food for treating high blood pressure.

 Sources